Electric Insurance review 2023

-Based on Bankrate’s review of Electric car insurance, this company could be an option worth exploring for drivers who are looking for a smaller insurance company.
+Based on Bankrate’s Electric Insurance insurance review, this company could be an option worth exploring for drivers who are looking for a smaller insurance company.
 There are three tiers of coverage available: Auto Plus, Premier Choice Auto and Signature Choice Auto.
 Each package comes with varying levels of coverage and endorsements.

 All of Electric’s car insurance policies come with liability coverage.
 Depending on the package you choose, you can also get new car replacement coverage, a deductible waiver, OEM coverage, towing coverage, gap coverage and trip interruption coverage, to name a few.

-Electric Insurance offers a free tool called Risk Coach, which is meant to help drivers identify potential risks that could lead to financial losses in the future.
-To use Risk Coach, you fill out a short online assessment with information about your vehicle and your environment.
-Based on the responses, you get matched with a list of areas to focus on and have a consultation with a Risk Coach to mitigate those risks.
+Electric Insurance offers a free tool called Risk Coach, which may help drivers identify potential risks that could lead to financial losses in the future.
+To use Risk Coach, you complete a short online assessment with information about your vehicle and environment.
+Based on your responses, you get matched with a list of areas to focus on and have a consultation with a Risk Coach to mitigate those risks.

 In addition, Electric offers a Signature Claim Service Guarantee™ for car insurance claims.
 If you file a claim and do not feel like Electric provided the best customer service, the company will give you $100, no questions asked.

-Electric home insurance offers 12-month policies are fairly robust, with two tiers of coverage to choose from: Homeowners Plus and Premier Choice.
-Both tiers include guaranteed replacement cost coverage, which most home insurance companies offer for an extra fee.
-However, there aren’t many endorsements available, so Electric may not be the best option for those who are looking for specific add-ons to personalize their policies.
+Electric Insurance home insurance offers 12-month policies that are fairly robust, with two tiers of coverage to choose from: Homeowners Plus and Premier Choice.
+Both tiers include guaranteed replacement cost coverage, which even many of the best homeowners insurance companies charge extra to include.
+While the company’s website states that it offers additional endorsement options, you have to call an agent to learn more.
+Depending on what add-ons are available, Electric insurance may or may not be the best choice for homeowners with unique coverage needs.